 Step 4 – Review Your Kneading Process

-Mixing pizza dough seems easy enough, but the kneading will make every bit of difference for the best formation of gluten in your dough.
+Mixing dough seems easy enough, but the kneading will make every bit of difference for the best formation of gluten in your dough.

 Not Enough Kneading

 Kneading pizza dough will help build up the right amount of gluten.
 If you don’t knead the dough, it won’t have the strength to spring back or hold its shape after it’s cooked.

 When cooked, this under-kneading step will result in a limp dough lacking internal resistance.

 As it begins to prove, the properly mixed dough is why gluten will form.
 With no gluten development, you likely did not mix your dough, which will appear uneven in the overall dough color.